 What does this have to do with inbound, you ask?

 I’ll tell ya: Companies who were smart enough to recognize this trend decided that they wanted to be “in the mix” during this “Awareness” stage of the buyer's journey.
-These forward-thinking companies started answering these questions by inserting useful information
+These forward-thinking companies started answering these questions by

 (blogs, white papers, e-books, videos) where the customer was searching for them.